jptweb/IGME-340-Shared/documents/participation-github-classroom.md

 ## Submission Method 2: Full Flutter Project (Optional)

-If you prefer to keep the complete project structure:
+If you prefer to keep the complete project structure.
+This method is probably the more advisable method as it preserves your .yaml and other assets for example, and you could easilly restart the project another time.
+However it is a tad more work and want to make this easy:

 ### Option A: Using GitHub Desktop (Recommended)
 1. Clone your assignment repo using GitHub Desktop